commercialhaskell/stack/GUIDE.md

 stack has the capability to be your one-stop shop for all Haskell tooling you need.
 This guide will follow that approach.

 What makes stack special?
 Its primary design point is __reproducible builds__.
 The goal is that if you run `stack build` today, you'll get the same result running `stack build` tomorrow.
-There are some exceptions to that rule (changes in your operating system configuration, for example), but overall it follows this design philosophy closely.
+There are some exceptions to that rule (changes in your operating system configuration, for example), but overall it follows this design philosophy closely. stack makes use of curated package sets, called __snapshots__, in order to make this a simple process.

 stack has also been designed from the ground up to be user friendly, with an intuitive, discoverable command line interface.
 For many users, simply